knewplay/book-programming-essential/computer-fundamentals/software-and-hardware.md

 Going back to the analogy, say you are taking French class for the first time.
 So you want to create a folder labeled "French".
 You won't be under

 ```
-English > quizzes
+English >
 ```

 to do so, right?
-You will go to
+Because French classes are not some subsection of English classes.
+You will instead go to

 ```
 Locker >
 ```

-and add the French folder there.
+and add the French folder next to all the other course folders.
 So in computer terms, you had to make

 ```
 Locker >